tpoechtrager/apple-libtapi/src/tapi/docs/TBD_current.rst

 Valid flags are: flat_namespace, not_app_extension_safe, and installapi.

-flat_namespace is deprecated, but there are still some old binaries aroud on macOS that depend on flat namespace linking.
+flat_namespace is deprecated, but there are still some old binaries around on macOS that depend on flat namespace linking.
 The default is two level namespace linking. not_app_extension_safe indicates that the library is not safe to be used in an Application Extension.
-Per default libaries are build as application extension safe in B&I. installapi indicates that this TBD file was generated during the installapi phase in B&I. TBD files with the installapi flag are always choosen over a dylib file.
+Per default libaries are build as application extension safe in B&I. Previously, installapi indicated that this TBD file was generated during the installapi phase in B&I. The installapi flag is now deprecated.

 .. _tbd_current_install_name: